Do Go On - 425 - The WWI Christmas Truce

 Am I okay?

-This is normally, I don't want to have to do comedy 101.
+Normally, I don't want to have to do Comedy 101.

 You don't normally mention that you haven't gotten used to being on stage before.

-Most stage you go on, they will be light, Seani.
+Most stages you go on there will be light shining.

 That's how they can see us.